Ray-driven Spectral CT Reconstruction Based on Neural Base-Material Fields: Experiments

 This section uses dual-spectrum X-ray scanning to reconstruct dual-material images, where $M=K=2$.
-Both the E-SART and IFBP algorithms belong to iterative methods, exhibiting robust noise resistance and are suitable for scenarios with geometric inconsistencies in the scanning paths and different spectra.
-Therefore, this paper compares our method with the E-SART and IFBP algorithms to validate its performance.
+Both the E-ART and IFBP belong to iterative methods, exhibiting robust noise resistance and are suitable for scenarios with geometric inconsistencies in the scanning paths and different spectra.
+In addition, the dNCPD algorithm is included for comparison.
+As a representative model-based method, dNCPD addresses the nonlinear polychromatic CT forward model via non-convex optimization and has demonstrated strong numerical accuracy and stability in multi-basis reconstruction.
+Therefore, the proposed method is compared with E-ART, IFBP, and dNCPD to comprehensively validate its performance.

-\textbf{Experiment Setups} The experiments use slice data from the 3D FORBILD thorax phantom.
-Figure \ref{fig2}(a) illustrates the thorax phantom with a resolution of $512\times 512$.
-For detailed thorax phantom information, please refer to \url{https://web.archive.org/web/20070611224607/http://www.imp.uni-erlangen.de/forbild/deutsch/results/thorax/thorax.htm}.
+\textbf{Experiment Setups.} The experiments use slice data from the 3D FORBILD thorax phantom\cite{forbild_thorax_phantom}.
+Fig. ~\ref{fig2}(a) illustrates the thorax phantom with a resolution of $512\times 512$.
 The thorax phantom is composed of materials with varying densities, such as water and bone.
-Water and bone are also used as the base materials for image reconstruction.
-The mass attenuation coefficients of the materials (water and bone) are obtained from NIST (see: \url{https://www.nist.gov/pml/x-ray-mass-attenuation-coefficients}).
-The X-ray spectra used in the experiment were simulated using the free software SpectrumGUI (see \url{https://sourceforge.net/projects/spectrumgui/}).
+Water and bone are also used as the materials for image reconstruction.
+The mass attenuation coefficients of the materials (water and bone) are obtained from NIST\cite{nist_xray_mass_attenuation}.
+The X-ray spectra used in the experiment were simulated using the free software SpectrumGUI\cite{spectrumgui}.
 The X-ray source is the GE Maxiray 125 X-ray tube, with voltages of 80 kV and 140 kV, the latter filtered by 1mm copper.
-Figure \ref{fig2}(b) illustrates the normalized X-ray spectra.
+Fig. \ref{fig2}(b) illustrates the normalized X-ray spectra.

-\textbf{Scanning Configuration} The distance between the X-ray source and the rotation centre (Turntable axis) is $SOD=1000$ mm, and the distance between the X-ray source and the detector is $SDD=1536$ mm.
-The linear detector consists of 512 detection units, with each unit's size being $0.8$ mm.
-Polychromatic projections are obtained through Eq.(\ref{Eq6_}).
+\textbf{Scanning configuration.} The distance between the X-ray source and the rotation center (Turntable axis) is $SOD = 1000$ mm, and the distance between the source and detector is $SDD = 1536$ mm.
+The linear detector consists of 512 elements of size $0.8$ mm.
+Polychromatic projections are generated using the forward model in~\eqref{Eq3}.
+Based on this geometry, the resulting FOV radius is approximately 132.16 mm.
+The X-ray spectra and mass attenuation coefficients are sampled at 1 keV intervals.

-With the above parameters, the radius of the Field of View (FOV), $R$, is approximately 132.16 mm.
-The sampling intervals for X-ray spectra and mass attenuation coefficients are 1 keV.
-In the dual-spectral dual-material decomposition experiment, the IFBP and E-SART algorithms halt iteration when the difference in relative errors between adjacent iterations is less than $10^{-4}$.
-IFBP uses Hamming filtering.
-Our method and network training parameters are as follows: encoding dimension $D=8$, sampling step $l=0.2581$, epochs=1200.
-The GPU used in the experiment is NVIDIA GeForce RTX 3080.